PLATFORM / STATIC APPLICATION SECURITY

 Beyond point solutions, a complete Application Security Posture Management (ASPM) platform covers the entire SDLC, including all components, tools, libraries, languages, CI/CD pipelines, and cloud infrastructure.
 A complete ASPM platform offers its own proprietary scanning tools, including SAST, IaC, SCA, and more into one solution, providing a unified approach to security that addresses vulnerabilities across the development lifecycle and all application components.
 A Complete ASPM also allows you to integrate any of your third party security tools.
 This holistic approach ensures robust security measures are in place at every stage, enhancing overall security posture and efficiency.

-How does SAST work?
+How does Static Application Security Testing (SAST) work?

 SAST inspects source code without running it, identifying security risks through lexical analysis, syntax checks, control flow, and data flow tracking.
 It uses rule-based pattern matching to spot vulnerabilities like hardcoded secrets or injection flaws.
 The process concludes with a report detailing vulnerabilities, severity levels, and fixes.
 Scan times vary based on codebase size and complexity.